-Anthony is a wonderful and inspiring teacher of the Ivana Chubbuck technique.
-He doesn’t offer ongoing classes at this stage, but 2 or 3 day long intensives.
-You’ll dive deep into the Chubbuck technique, and work on some fantastic scenes.
+Anthony is a wonderful and inspiring teacher who focuses on the Ivana Chubbuck technique.
+He doesn’t offer ongoing classes at this stage, but does the occasional 2 or 3 day long intensives.
+With Anthony, you’ll dive deep into the Chubbuck technique, and work on some fantastic scenes.

-Another great school in town is TAFTA.
+Another great provider of acting lessons in Sydney is TAFTA.
 They offer a selection of courses and they work with some of the best teachers and coaches in town.
 They have been running since 1994 and are a great option for actors at all levels.

 Other Sydney Acting Classes

 - Sydney Drama School